Contexter/Ensemble-Service/README.md

   python scripts/validate_openapi_schema.py
   ```

-- Review any discrepancies reported by the script and make necessary adjustments.
+- Review any discrepancies reported by the script and make necessary adjustments to the FastAPI code.

 ### Step 6: Testing and Validation